Andrew-Dron27/Chess/README.md

 Currently a work in progress chess app.
-Using this as a way to brush up on my react skillset as well as learn how rust can be compatible with web applications
+This exists less as a practically usefull application and more as a way for me to learn and practice writing full stack applications and seeing how Rust can interact with web technologies

 In the client directory, you can run the client with: